 Now we have to change the Table report to Tableau Bar chart using the Show Me option.
 Please expand the Show Me window and select the Bar Chart from it

-Once you choose the Bar Chart from Show Me window, Bar Chart will be displayed as shown in below screenshot
+Once you choose the Bar Chart from Show Me window, Bar Chart will be displayed.

 Tableau allows us to convert the Horizontal Bar Chart to Vertical Column Chart.
-To do this, please click on the Swap option present in Tableau Toolbar as shown in below screenshot
+To do this, please click on the Swap option present in Tableau Toolbar.

-Once you click on the Swap option, Our Horizontal Bar Chart is converted to Vertical Column Chart as shown below
+Once you click on the Swap option, Our Horizontal Bar Chart is converted to Vertical Column Chart.

 If you observe the above screenshot, It is providing a perfect result, but we are unable to identify the exact amount Sales of each color.
 To resolve these situations, We have to display the Data Labels.